wearebraid/vueformulate.com/docs/guide/community/README.md

 ## Code playgrounds

-We maintain a Vue Formulate enabled CoedPen and CodeSandbox to let you quickly mockup your forms and reproduce issues or bugs you might have.
+We maintain a Vue Formulate enabled CodePen and CodeSandbox to let you quickly mockup your forms and reproduce issues or bugs you might have.
 If you want to just play around, or plan to file an issue, coding up an example is a great place to start.